Accuracy & compliance

 The legal position is unchanged.

 APHA authorises the OV and issues certificate numbers.
 The OV signs the AHC on their own SP number and remains the certifying party.
-AHC Companion is a productivity aid that helps the OV complete the certificate accurately and quickly.
+VetForms is a productivity aid that helps the OV complete the certificate accurately and quickly.

 Try the checks on a real AHC